determined-ai/determined/README.md

 pip install determined
 ```

-Then use `det deploy` to start the Determined cluster on AWS, GCP, or locally.
+Then use `det deploy` to start the Determined cluster locally, or on cloud services like AWS and GCP.

 See the following guides for all installation details: